Early Stage Startup Marketing Tips

 The results: CPC of around 20¢, average visit duration of ~1.5 min, but only about 10 signups in the end.

 Google Adwords advertising is in fact not as complicated and expensive as many may think.
 We had already had experience in dealing with the service so we launched the campaign really quickly.
 Since our knowledge of the subject is quite comprehensive, we thought it’d be helpful to describe the whole setup process and share some tips & tricks in one of the next posts.

-Here the budget turned out to be the biggest, so in total we spent $500 in a month but we got 4 campaigns with $40/day limit for the price.
+Here the budget turned out to be the biggest, so in total, we spent $500 in a month but we got 4 campaigns with a $40/day limit for the price.

-Some of you, especially those in clothes, food, or travel business might also be interested in Pinterest promoted pins that will be launched soon.
+- Some of you, especially those in the clothes, food, or travel business might also be interested in Pinterest-promoted pins that will be launched soon.

 Promotion and acquiring customers are important for startups, but make no mistake – the most sophisticated marketing strategies will just suck without a truly great product.
 So make sure you offer users a quality solution to their needs and have a crystal clear understanding of what your unique selling point is, since this is what your whole campaign will be based on – telling people why they should use exactly your product.

 What has been your experience with startup marketing?
 What works best, in your opinion?